ewapotorecka/blocks/README.md

 ![](blocksmin.png)

+Currently available only for desktop.

-A simple game, where you have to push blocks to clear the way to the exit.
+A simple game, where your objective is to find the way to the tasty veggies.
+Move using arrows.
+Hungry Pig can push a block to clear the way.

 Demo: https://ewapotorecka.github.io/blocks/